 Larger than life 'critters' including mosquitos, sand flies and midges, as part of the Part of the Malaria Science Showcase.

-Dr Michael Penman from the University of Strathclyde talks about his book ‘Robert the Bruce: King of the Scots'.
+Dr Michael Penman from the University of Stirling talks about his book ‘Robert the Bruce: King of the Scots'.

 As part of Black History Month, this free event examines black nationalist groups and their leaders and explores the key differences in their approaches to achieving civil rights.